Rebtand/Asteroids-Game/README.txt

-The font used is "Imagine Font" by jooki.
+The fonts used are "Imagine Font" by jooki and "DS-Digital" by Dusit Supasawat.
-It is free for personal use.
-You can get it here: http://www.dafont.com/imagine-font.font
+Imagine Font is free for noncommercial use, you can get it here: http://www.dafont.com/imagine-font.font DS-Digital is Shareware, you can get it here: http://www.dafont.com/ds-digital.font